-Payment holidays of up to three months are available to homeowners who are up to date on their mortgage payments.
+Payment holidays are available to UK homeowners who are up to date on their mortgage payments.

 They’re also available to buy-to-let landlords whose tenants have been financially affected by coronavirus.
 Landlords who take payment holidays are expected to pass on this relief to their tenants.

 Homeowners who are in arrears on their mortgage should contact their lender, which will review any changes to their circumstances and discuss their options.